Serphiq Find the first SEO move worth testing.

 These answers go beyond one-line definitions so the page can act as a useful reference for both people and AI tools.

-How does Serphiq use competitor pressure differently?
+How does Serphiq use search-result pressure differently?

 No SEO knowledge required